Limited launch: MAY batch, 85% claimed

 If you're considering wip energy pouches, you're probably looking for one of two things: a way to quit nicotine pouches, or a convenient caffeine source that doesn't involve drinking something.

 Both are valid reasons.
-But caffeine alone is a blunt instrument for cognitive performance.
+But caffeine alone is a fairly blunt tool for cognitive performance.
 It wakes you up.
 It increases alertness.
 It also raises heart rate, can trigger anxiety at higher doses, and produces tolerance over time, meaning you need more to get the same effect.

 The research on caffeine and cognition consistently shows that caffeine works best when paired with compounds that smooth out its rough edges.
 L-Theanine is the most studied example.
 That Nutritional Neuroscience study found that L-Theanine with caffeine improved attention in ways that caffeine alone did not.
 A 2025 study published in the British Journal of Nutrition confirmed that the L-Theanine and caffeine combination enhances selective attention even under sleep deprivation.